theogravity/stainless-tools/README.md

 The tool supports lifecycle hooks that allow you to automate tasks after certain operations.
 Currently supported hooks:

+#### prePublishSpec

+The `prePublishSpec` hook runs before:
+- Publishing OpenAPI and Stainless configuration files to Stainless

+This hook is useful for:
+- Validating OpenAPI specifications
+- Running linters
+- Transforming specifications
+- Running pre-publish checks

 #### postClone

 The `postClone` hook runs after: